Scifabric/pybossa/doc/api.rst

     GET http://{pybossa-site-url}/api/task?orderby=id&desc=true

-Check all the attritbutes that you can use to order by in the `Domain Object section <http://docs.pybossa.com/en/latest/model.html>`_.
+Check all the attributes that you can use to order by in the `Domain Object section <http://docs.pybossa.com/en/latest/model.html>`_.

 .. note::
     Please, notice that in order to keep users privacy, only their locale and